elixir-europe/rdmkit/pages/your_tasks/data_publication.md

 ## Should you include datasets accession numbers in pre-prints or theses?

 ### Description
 Researchers often deposit their data in public databases (e.g., {% tool "arrayexpress" %}, {% tool "gene-expression-omnibus" %}) and receive an accession number for that data.
 Often researchers put data under embargo until the final publication - a period of time during which a dataset remains unavailable to the public.
 Including accession number(s) in a pre-print or a thesis could finish embargo and make the dataset publicly available, even before the final publication.
-Whether to include accession number(s) depends on whether the researcher wants the data to be accessible to the public at an early stage or keep it private until later.
+Including accession number(s) depends on whether the researcher wants to make the data publicly accessible early or keep it private until later.

 ### Considerations
 * Pre-prints and theses are often treated as citable publications.